raunakchowdhury/rm-rf/README.md

   ```
   cd Woo
   processing Woo.pde
-  - Type the following command on the keyboard
-  C-r
   ```
+  - Type the following command on the keyboard:
+  `C-r`
 1. You will be introduced to the game via the start screen.
 Click anywhere to start.
 2. Click on a plot of grass to place the next plant (displayed in top left corner).
 3. Place the plants strategically so no zombies can get past the plants to the house.